-The rationale for this change is to bring legal certainty to how such awards are treated, by providing a statutory basis for the longstanding approach operated by the Scheme.
+The rationale for this change is to bring legal certainty to how such awards are treated, by providing a statutory basis for the longstanding approach previously operated under the Scheme.
+This will also ensure that the treatment of awards is not different based solely on minor differences in the way that they are described in an adjudication or judgment.